ray2day/ray2day/README.md

 Hello and welcome to my GitHub,

 Let me introduce myself: I’m Raymond van Hoorn (aka ray2day) a C# / .NET developer and graphic designer.
 In this readme-file you can read how I retrained and became a professional C# / .NET programmer.

-As I started my path as developer I realized it's an ongoing path, so even while I am trying to keep this readme-file as compact as possible, this text is an ongrowing file about my everyday-expanding coding skills.
+I am trying to keep it compact as possible, but like my career it's expanding every day.

 In December 2021 I graduated post bachelor C# programming at Avans+ hoge school.
 Since I am improving my C# and .NET coding skills.
 In May 2022 I started gaining workexperience by working as backend developer in a team on a project of social interest.
 Next to gaining work experience, I got the opportunity to obtain more certificates in programming like the Scrum (PSMI) exam in June 2022.